 When she’s not performing or teaching, she enjoys running, hiking, mountain biking, cooking, and travel.
 Lifshey is a volunteer with the National Park Service and spends time as a Trail Ambassador at Kennesaw Mountain National Battlefield Park.

-Dr. Morris is currently Principal Timpanist with the Macon Symphony Orchestra and the Columbus Symphony Orchestra.
+David Morris is currently Principal Timpanist with the Macon Symphony Orchestra and the Columbus Symphony Orchestra.
 He has recently been a concerto soloist with the Macon, Albany, and Ocala Symphony orchestras as well as the VSU Wind Ensemble.
 Most notably, Morris and Atlanta Symphony Timpanist Mark Yancich were featured soloists with both the Albany and Macon Symphony Orchestras in the “Concerto Fantasy for Two Timpanists and Orchestra” by Philip Glass. and he will collaborate again with Mark Yancich in a performance of the recently composed Dynasty Double Timpani Concerto by James Oliverio during the 2013-2014 season of the Valdosta Symphony Orchestra.
 Dr. Morris has held principal timpani positions with the Asheville Symphony, the Lansing Symphony and has substituted as timpanist with the Atlanta Ballet.
 He currently also performs as a substitute timpanist and has recorded with the Grammy-winning Atlanta Symphony Orchestra and chorus and has performed as a percussionist in orchestras in Charlotte, North Carolina, Savannah, Knoxville, and Oak Ridge.
 Internationally, Morris has performed the Bartok Sonata for Two Pianos and Percussion and two solo timpani works by Elliott Carter to great public acclaim in Romania.Dr.
 Morris holds the Ph.
 D. in applied percussion, music theory, and music literature from Michigan State University .
-He has been a member of the Music Faculty at Valdosta State University since 1985, where he also served as Head of the Department of Music, Assistant Dean of the College of the Arts, and Area Chair for Percussion.
+He is a retired full professor at Valdosta State University where he was a member of the Music Faculty from 1985-2016.
+At VSU he also served as Head of the Department of Music, Assistant Dean of the College of the Arts, and Area Chair for Percussion.
 As Head of the Department of Music, Morris oversaw and was responsible for an expansion in the number of music faculty, students, and resources over a five year period that led to expanded offerings and programs in music at the undergraduate and graduate levels including the founding of the Valdosta Symphony Orchestra, the VSU Steel Drum Band and the VSU Faculty Jazz Quintet, where he served as the group’s first drummer.
-As Assistant Dean, Morris served as General Manager of the Valdosta Symphony Orchestra in its formative years and presently continues to serve as the orchestra’s Principal Timpanist.
+As Assistant Dean, Morris served as General Manager of the Valdosta Symphony Orchestra in its formative years and served as the orchestra’s principal timpanist from its founding until 2016.
 Dr. Morris has served on the faculty of the Governor’s School of North Carolina, the National Music Camp at Interlochen, and the Governor’s Honors Program of Georgia.

 Sergio Rodríguez is native of San Pedro Sula, Hondúras.
 He began his music studies in violin at the Victoríano López Music School.
 In December of 1986 Rodriguez came to the US invited by the Vermont Symphony Orchestra, and as protégée of the Clendeninng’s family in New Hampshire.
 He received his musical education at Southeastern Louisiana University, University of Kentucky, and the Longy School of Music, Mass.
 His playing experiences include Concertmaster of the Honduras National University Chamber Orchestra, The Central American Youth Symphony Orchestra, San Salvador.
 The Baton Rouge Symphony Orchestra, Lexington Philharmonic, Hanover Chamber Orchestra, New England Philharmonic, Dartmouth Symphony Orchestra, The Honduras National Symphony Orchestra, and Harvard Radcliffe Symphony Orchestra in which he toured Bangkok, Singapore, Malaysia, and Hong Kong.
 Atlanta Virtuosi in tour San Juan, Puerto Rico.
 He has appeared in recitals in Honduras and the US.He is currently an Orchestra Teacher at Grady High School in which he also teaches guitar and music appreciation.
 His orchestra program is recognized as one of the best in GA with superior ratings for outstanding performances at GMEA.
 Rodriguez is founder and conductor of the Dougherty County Youth Symphony Orchestra.
 He performs regularly with The Valdosta Symphony Orchestra, Atlanta Virtuosi, AtlantiString Quartet, The Macon Symphony, and The Albany Symphony Orchestra.
 Mundo Hispánico newspaper in GA, has recognized Mr. Rodriguez as one of the ten most outstanding Hispanic citizens of the community for his dedicated work with the Latino children; Héroes de nuestra comunidad.